National Communications Authority

 The National Communications Authority (NCA) was established by an Act of Parliament, Act 524 in December 1996, which has been repealed and replaced by the National Communications Authority Act, 2008 (Act 769).
 The Authority is the statutory body mandated to license and regulate electronic communications activities and services in Ghana.

-Mission

-Moving from Good to a Great Regulator; An innovative, agile, professional, and proactive Regulator, adaptive to emerging changes in the communication and digital ecosystem, and delivering optimally to all stakeholders.

-Vision

-A world-class communications regulator that facilitates innovative, reliable, and sustainable communication solutions to meet stakeholders’ expectations.

 Services

 The authority regulates a broad range of services aimed at promoting fair competition, protecting consumer interests, and fostering innovation in the industry.
 The following are the key services regulated by the NCA: